hstevenscli/gruvy-drive/README.md

 node index.js
 ```
 3. Connect to the app.

 From the same computer (the app runs on port 8080 by default)
 "localhost:8080"

 From a different computer on the same network
-"<ip addr of computer running the app>:8080"
+"ip addr of computer running the app:8080"

 With a VPN like tailscale
-"<ip assigned in VPN>:8080"
+"ip assigned in VPN:8080"

 ![image](./photos/tailscale_example.png)